 While completing your holiday shopping can be exciting, it can also be a daunting and stressful task.
 Apart from your day-to-day life of going to work, caring for your family and completing household chores, there is now the added pressure of finding the perfect gifts for your loved ones.
 On top of that, it is important to make sure you find everything in time, you stick to your budget and you do not forget anyone on your list.

-To help minimize this gift-giving stress, Dr. Yazhini Srivathsal, psychiatrist at Banner Behavioral Health Hospital, shares four simple pieces of wisdom.
+To help minimize this gift-giving stress, Dr. Yazhini Srivathsal, psychiatrist at Banner Behavioral Health Hospital, shares six simple pieces of wisdom.

 1. There is no right way to give gifts.